sigasi/sigasi_insights/releasenotes/sigasi-4.01.md

 [VUnit](https://vunit.github.io/) is an open source **unit testing framework** for VHDL and SystemVerilog.
 VUnit helps you to *write* tests more easily and *run* them frequently.

-Sigasi Studio now has *editor support* for VUnit as well as allowing you to *run* and *inspect test results* straight from the IDE.
+Sigasi Studio now has a convenient way to *manage* VUnit projects as well as allowing you to *run* and *inspect test results* straight from the IDE.

 TODO add link to video